A Guide to Visiting Phuket Elephant Sanctuary in Thailand

 Phuket Elephant Sanctuary – An Elephant Rescue Park

-The only way to get into the sanctuary is to book a tour.
-Since this is an elephant rescue, the organization does not allow for walk-ins or access to the general public.
+The only way to get into this elephant jungle sanctuary is to book a tour.
+Since this is a sanctuary for rescue elephants, the organization does not allow for walk-ins or access to the general public.

 However, when you book a tour the company will provide you with transportation into the park.
 They will arrange to have a driver pick you up regardless of where you are staying on the island!